ybgskr12/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.